 The current-generation Audi A8 has an impressive array of tech features, but one thing missing at the big luxury sedan’s launch was a new S8 performance model.
-Now, the 2020 Audi S8 is finally being unveiled for Europe, and will likely make its way to the United States eventually as well.
+Following an unveiling in Europe, the 2020 Audi S8 will make its North American debut at the 2019 Los Angeles Auto Show, and should hit showrooms on this side of the pond next year.
+Audi is also bringing an A8 plug-in hybrid to the United States for the first time.

-The new S8 uses the same 4.0-liter twin-turbocharged V8 as its predecessor, but this time the burly engine is paired with a mild-hybrid system.
+The new S8 uses the same 4.0-liter, twin-turbocharged V8 as its predecessor, but this time the burly engine is paired with a mild-hybrid system.
 Similar to the systems used in other recent Audi models, it allows for a more aggressive engine start-stop system, and even lets the S8 coast with the engine off under certain conditions.
-With the engine on, the S8 boasts 563 horsepower and 560 pound-feet of torque.
-Audi didn’t quote a 0 to 60 mph time, but said the top speed would be electronically limited to 155 mph.
+With the engine on, the S8 boasts 563 horsepower and 590 pound-feet of torque.
+Audi claims the S8 will do zero to 60 mph in 3.8 seconds, with a top speed electronically limited to 155 mph.

 Making a big sedan like the S8 truly sporty isn’t easy, but Audi had lots of tech in its toolbox to help do the job.
 The S8 gets standard all-wheel drive with a rear differential that can actively shunt power side to side between the back wheels, which should improve cornering.
 The standard air suspension gets a predictive feature that scans the road ahead with cameras, and automatically adjusts settings in anticipation of bumps or potholes.
 All-wheel steering turns the rear wheels in the opposite direction of the front wheels at low speeds to improve maneuverability, and turns all four wheels in the same direction at higher speeds for added stability.